jhu-dvrk/dvrk-readthedocs/docs/pages/software/compilation/cmake.rst

 * The dVRK becomes a "black box" with no easy way to interface.
 One can use an alternate :ref:`middleware` such as `sawSocketStreamer
-  <udp-json>` or :ref:`sawOpenIGTLink <igtl>` but these are not as
+  <udp-json>` or :ref:`sawOpenIGTLink <igtl>`, but these are not as
   convenient as ROS.

 * None of the programs provided along the dVRK relying on ROS will work.
 That includes many calibration scripts.
-So if you plan to use Windows or MacOS for a specific application, you will still need to use Linux/ROS to calibrate your system.
-The :ref:`configuration files <configuration>` are OS agnostic.
+So if you plan to use Windows or macOS for a specific application, you will still need to use Linux/ROS to calibrate your system.
+The :ref:`configuration files <configuration>` are OS-agnostic.

 Dependencies
 ############